DmitrySokolovsky/EpamFrontend/README.md

 ### Lesson1
 Description: create account and repository on GitHub and push some file.

-Comment: I did't create a new folder for this task, so you can see test.html.
+Comment: I did't create a new folder for this task, so you can see only test.html.

 ---
 ### Lesson2